KnightOS/sass/README.md

 You may customize sass's usage at the command line with a number of parameters.

+**--encoding \[name]**: Sets the string encoding to use for string literals.
+Note that .asciiz and related directives will use the specified encoding, not ASCII.
+The default is "utf-8".

 **--help**: Displays information on sass usage and basic documentation. *Aliases: -h -? /? /help -help*

 **--include \[path(s)]**: Modifies the include path.
 This should be a semicolon-delimited list of paths to look